 Nursing I: This course introduces the student to the basic skills necessary for the safe and competent practice of Practical Nursing.
 The concepts of health, nursing and the individual are correlated with meeting the basic needs of the patient.
 Basic communication principles and the nursing process are introduced.
 Correlated clinical experiences facilitate application of learned knowledge and theoretical principles.
 Emphasis is placed on meeting the basic human needs of selected adult medical-surgical patients by providing safe and competent basic nursing care.

 Anatomy and Physiology: This course presents the structure and function of the human body.
 Basic principles of chemistry, microbiology, and physics are included.
-Medical terminology, examples of pathophysiology and common diagnostic procedures are introduced.
+All body systems are covered with emphasis on "the normal".
+Medical terminology and examples of pathophysiology are introduced.

-Nursing Process and Critical Thinking I: This course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care.
-The concepts of the nursing process and the development of basic assessment skills.
+Nursing Process and Critical Thinking (Part I): This course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care.
+The concepts of the nursing process and the development of basic assessment skills are introduced.
 The emphasis of this course is on the basic patient assessment.

-Calculation of Drug Dosage: This course presents the metric system and basic mathematical concepts for the calculation of drug dosages.
+Calculation of Drug Dosage: This course presents the metric system and basic mathematical concepts for the safe and accurate calculation of drug dosages.

-Pharmacology I: Basic pharmacological principles of medication administration are covered.
+Pharmacology I & Drug Administration: Basic pharmacological principles of medication administration are covered.
 Demonstration and laboratory practice enable the student to practice these principles safely and competently in the clinical area.
-The course continues with in-depth review of general principles of pharmacology.
+The course continues with in-depth reviews of general principles of pharmacology.

-Nursing Process and Critical Thinking II: This course builds on skills learned in Part I. The course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care.
+Nursing Process and Critical Thinking (Part II): This course builds on skills learned in Part I. The course is designed to help students develop problem-solving skills in order to provide safe and knowledgeable nursing care.
 Development of the nursing care plan is introduced.

 Nursing II: This course presents more advanced skills needed for the safe and competent practice of Practical Nursing.
 It builds on the knowledge and skills attained in Nursing I. Emphasis are placed on the nursing process in identifying needs/problems of the adult patient.
 Correlated clinical experiences facilitate application of learned knowledge and theoretical principles.